govau/content-guide/_search-engines/on-page-optimisation.md

 - insert ALT tags on all images, especially those that act as links to pages within the site
 - use a main keyword in the ALT tag ensuring it’s descriptive of the image
-- keep ALT tags short but accurate and don’t repeat words.
+- keep ALT tags short but accurate and don’t repeat words